Innovator Double Stacker 9 Buffer ETF – October (NYSEARCA:DBOC) Stock Price Up 0.1%

-Innovator Double Stacker 9 Buffer ETF – October (NYSEARCA:DBOC) shares rose 0.1% during trading on Thursday .
+Innovator Double Stacker 9 Buffer ETF – October (NYSEARCA:DBOC)’s stock price rose 0.1% during mid-day trading on Thursday .
 The stock traded as high as $27.44 and last traded at $27.44.
-Approximately 10,677 shares traded hands during mid-day trading, a decline of 38% from the average daily volume of 17,183 shares.
+Approximately 10,677 shares changed hands during trading, a decline of 38% from the average daily volume of 17,183 shares.
 The stock had previously closed at $27.40.

 The stock’s fifty day moving average price is $27.10.